Rabbet/active_notifier/README.md

         body: "#{friend_request.from.name} added you on FB4Dogs.
 Do you accept?
 YES or NO") end

+  # If you DO define a response handler, ActiveNotifier will only send one
+  # message to a particular phone number at a time.
+The others will get queued until
+  # the user responds.
+Otherwise, there's no way to know WHICH thing they're
+  # responding to.
   on_response_to :friend_request do |response, friend_request|
     if response == 'YES'
       friend_request.approve